EdwardCatoiu/QSPACE/README.md

 </p>

 # Description of Select Modules
+Additional details are provided in Table S1 of the Supplentary Material of our manuscript.
 #### Module 3-4
 <i>Module 3A</i> determines the protein structures that can be mapped to the protein complexes (Panel 2a.i).
 <i>Module 3B</i> performs a structure-guided re-annotation of falsely annotated protein monomers (Panel 2a.ii).